 In addition to this the course contains investigative and inquiry-based learning, supporting the students in their internally assessed exploration task.

 There is some content that is common with Mathematics SL Analysis and Approaches course but the Mathematics SL Applications and Interpretation has a stronger emphasis on modelling and on using probability and statistics in practical scenarios.

 Teacher and students have regular weekly opportunities to assess progress and attainment.
 Some activities assess student achievement against formal criteria, such as such as worksheets, problem sets or quizzes.
 Learning is also supported with discussion forums, email, and regular live lessons in the online classroom.

 In order to succeed, it is recommended students set aside five to six hours a week.

 A Graphical Display calculator is required for this course.
 Pamoja recommends the following two calculators:

 Texas Instruments TI-Nspire (a non CAS version)

 Benefits to students

-Taking Mathematics: Applications and Interpretations SL online will enable students to:
+Taking Mathematics SL Applications and Interpretation online will enable students to: